microsoft/MLOpsPython/docs/getting_started.md

 from your Azure AD Administrator.
 That principal must have Contributor permissions on the Azure ML Workspace.

-## Set up Build, Release Trigger, and Release Deployment Pipelines
+## Set up Build, Release Trigger, and Release Multi-Stage Pipeline

-Now that you have all the required resources created from the IaC pipeline, you can set up the rest of the pipelines necessary for deploying your ML model to production.
-These are the pipelines that you will be setting up:
+Now that you have all the required resources created from the IaC pipeline, you can set up the pipeline necessary for deploying your ML model to production.
+The pipeline has a sequence of stages for:

-1. **Build pipeline:** triggered on code change to master branch on GitHub, performs linting, unit testing, publishing a training pipeline, and runs the published training pipeline to train, evaluate, and register a model.
+1. **Model Code Continuous Integration:** triggered on code change to master branch on GitHub, performs linting, unit testing, publishing a training pipeline, and runs the published training pipeline to train, evaluate, and register a model.
+1. **Train Model**: invokes the Azure ML service to trigger model training.
-1. **Release Deployment pipeline:** deploys a model to QA (ACI) and Prod (AKS) environments.
+1. **Release Deployment:** deploys a model to QA (ACI) and Prod (AKS) environments, or alternatively to Azure App Service.

-### Set up a Build Training Pipeline
+### Set up the Pipeline

 In your [Azure DevOps](https://dev.azure.com) project create and run a new build pipeline referring to the [azdo-ci-build-train.yml](../.pipelines/azdo-ci-build-train.yml)